St. Johann (Reutlingen)

-St. Johann is a municipality in the district of Reutlingen in Baden-Württemberg in Germany.
+St. Johann ([zaŋkt ˈjoːhan]; sometimes spelled in full as Sankt Johann) is a municipality in the district of Reutlingen in Baden-Württemberg in Germany.
+The seat of the municipal administration is Würtingen.
+Large parts of the area (44.2%) of St. Johann are part of the UNESCO Biosphere Swabian Alb.

 Geography

 Geographical location

 The six districts of the municipality (Bleichstetten, Gächingen, Lonsingen, Ohnastetten, Upfingen and Würtingen) are scattered on the Alb plateau over a wide area.

 Neighbouring communities

 The following evidence cities and municipalities are adjacent to the municipality of St. Johann.
 They are starting called in clockwise in the north and part of the district of Reutlingen:

 Dettingen an der Erms, Bad Urach, Münsingen, Gomadingen, Engstingen, Lichtenstein, Pfullingen, Eningen and Metzingen.

 Constituent communities

 The community consists of the parts of the municipality and formerly independent municipalities Bleichstetten, Gächingen, Lonsingen, Ohnastetten, Upfingen and Würtingen.
 To the municipality parts Bleichstetten, Lonsingen, Ohnastetten and Upfingen only belong the villages of the same name.
 The municipal part Gächingen includes the village Gächingen, the farm and the house Birkenhof Tiefental and municipality part Würtingen includes the village Würtingen and the courtyards Fohlenhof and St. Johann.